 Medicine should only be brought to school when it is essential to administer it during the school day.
 In the vast majority of cases, doses of medicine can be arranged around the school day thus avoiding the need for medicine in school.
 Antibiotics for example are usually taken three times a day, so can be given with breakfast, on getting home from school and then at bedtime.
+The school will accept prescribed medications that need administration four times a day or more.
 Administration will be recorded (Appendix Two Template D or Template E) and the parent/carer informed.
 Parents/carers are expected to remove any remaining medicine from school once the prescribed course has been completed.

 Occasionally a GP may prescribe a medicine that has to be taken during the school day.
 Parents may call into the school and administer medicine to their child ((Appendix Two Template E), or they may request that a member of school staff administers the medicine.
-When school staff administer medicines, the parent/carer must supply the medicine in the original pharmacist's container clearly labelled including details of possible side effects (PIL) to the school office and must complete a consent form (Appendix Two Template B).
+When school staff administer medicines, the parent/carer must supply the medicine in the original pharmacist's container clearly labelled with the prescription including details of possible side effects (PIL) to the school office and must complete a consent form (Appendix Two Template B).
 On no account should a child come to school with medicine if he/she is too unwell to attend.